 apt-get update and

-apt-get upgrade.
-If you'd like to minimize downtime, you
+If you'd like to minimize downtime when installing a Zulip server

-then restart the server and check everything is working) before
+server and check everything is working) before running the Zulip

 API and your Zulip URL¶